-If you have multiple retirement plans such as a 401(k) and a Roth IRA, you need to calculate RMDs for each plan separately.
+If you have multiple retirement plans such as a 401(k) and a traditional IRA you need to calculate RMDs for each plan separately.
 However, you can combine your RMDs and withdraw the total amount from just one plan or from any combination of the plans you own.
 You likely want to do this if it’s more advantageous for you to draw down certain accounts or investments before others.
 For guidance, consult a financial advisor, who can also help you avoid steep IRS penalties for taking RMDs that are too small.

 If you don’t make a proper RMD by the appropriate deadline, Uncle Sam will tax you 50% of the difference between the amount you withdrew that year and the amount you were supposed to take out that year.

 However, you don’t have to take your RMD in one lump sum.
 You can take it in increments throughout the year.
-Just make sure you meet the proper RMD for that year by the appropriate deadline.
-In some cases, you can delay RMDs.
+Just make sure you withdraw the total RMD amount for the year by December 31.
+In some cases, however, you can delay RMDs.

 RMD Deadlines and Exceptions

-However, the IRS provides some wiggle room when it comes to 401(k) plans and other employer-sponsored accounts.
-If you’re still employed by the company that sponsors your 401(k) plan or another employer-sponsored account.
+Another way you can delay taking your RMD is if you still work at the company that sponsors your 401(k) plan or another employer-sponsored account.
 As long as you don’t own 5% or more of that company, you can delay making your first RMD until after you retire.
-But if you leave that company after you turn 70.5, you must start taking RMDs.
+But if you leave that company after you turn 72, you must start taking RMDs.